 Cost of revenue currently represents payments due to AstraZeneca, who under the terms of a termination agreement entered into in 2015 are entitled to (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by us or our licensees, and (ii) 20% of non-royalty revenue received from a new collaboration partner should we elect to license, or otherwise provide rights to develop and commercialize tenapanor or another NHE3 inhibitor, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
 We recognize these expenses as cost of revenue when we recognize the revenue that generates our liability for these license payments.
-To date in aggregate, we have recognized \$9.9 million of the \$75.0 million, recorded as cost of revenue comprising (i) \$6.0 million and \$2.4 million related to the KHK Agreement and Fosun Agreement, respectively, recorded in 2017 (ii) \$0.5 million related to the Knight Agreement recorded in 2018 and (iii) \$1.0 million related to the KHK Agreement associated with a future milestone that KHK achieved in February 2019 for which we previously recorded a uncharged license fees under current liabilities in the period ended March 31, 2018.
-As of March 31, 2019, based on KHK's achievement of the milestone in February 2019, the balance related to unbilled license revenue was adjusted to zero.
-Correspondingly, the \$1.0 million balance related to uncharged license fees, that we owed to AstraZeneca, was reclassed to accounts payable and fully paid to AstraZeneca in the second quarter of 2019.
+To date in aggregate, we have recognized \$9.9 million of the \$75.0 million, recorded as cost of revenue comprising (i) \$6.0 million and \$2.4 million related to the KKC Agreement and Fosun Agreement, respectively, recorded in 2017 (ii) \$0.5 million related to the KKC Agreement accurrent liabilities in the period ended March 31, 2018.
+Upon KKC's achievement of the milestone in February 2019, the \$1.0 million balance related to uncharged license fees that we owed to AstraZeneca was reclassified to accounts payable and paid to AstraZeneca during the three months ended June 30, 2019, resulting in a zero balance in uncharged license fees.